 The informal procedure may not be appropriate due to the nature of the harassment or bullying or because you do not feel able to talk directly to the person creating the problem.
 In these cases or where the informal procedure has been unsuccessful, you should raise your complaint in writing with a Director whose role is to achieve a solution wherever possible and to respect the confidentiality of all concerned.
 See below for details of the information required to be included in your written complaint.
 As a general principle, the decision to progress a complaint rests with you.
 However, as your employer we have a duty to protect all workers and we may pursue a complaint independently if we consider it is appropriate to do so in all the circumstances.

 If you wish to make a formal complaint, you should write to the Director setting out full details of the unwanted conduct.
-These details should include the name of the harasser or bully, the nature of the harassment or bullying, the date(s) and time(s) when the harassment or bullying occurred, the names of any witnesses and any action taken so far to attempt to stop the harassment or bullying.
+These details should include:

+- The details of the incident

+- The name/s of the individual/s involved

+- Name/s of any witnesses to the incident